We’re Supporting Educators, Now.

-When we survey the landscape of our lives and reflect on the best and most difficult times, we are usually thinking about emotion.
-Even if we don’t consider ourselves particularly ‘emotional,’ the drama of joy and sorrow, love and anger, security and fear – is poignant for all of us.
+When we survey the landscape of our lives and reflect on the best and most difficult times, we are usually thinking about and experiencing emotion.
+Even if we don’t consider ourselves particularly emotional, the drama of joy and sorrow, love and anger, security and fear – is poignant for all of us.

 The skill of emotional balance is vital not only for our own well-being, but for our efforts to share mindfulness practices with youth.
 How can we empathize with a child experiencing intense emotion if we do not have a vivid and mindful picture of our emotional life?

 As you will see in this course, there are tools and approaches that can be cultivated through our deliberate efforts that have tangible results, enhancing our capacity to regulate emotion and creating greater emotional freedom.

 Watch trainings and practice talks that will support your learning journey

 Easy access with a commitment of roughly 2-3 hours per week

 Through videos, readings, and exercises, this six-week online course offers an opportunity to deepen your mindfulness practice* and enrich your emotional life, based on the latest scientific research on emotion.
 Each week covers a new topic as we guide you through different approaches to managing difficult emotion:

 - Week 1: Understanding Emotion & Practices to Soothe the Intensity of Feeling